 The Society of MA is an association of individual members and meetings.
 The meetings and individual members have created a structure for working together to promote the principles and purposes of MA.
-The GSR, the Delegates, Trustees, and Committee Members all serve at the direction of the membership.
+GSRs, Delegates, Trustees, and committee members all serve at the direction of the membership.
 All Delegates and Officers serve and do not direct the will of the membership.
 The Officers and Directors have no supervisory control over individual members or groups.